Does they ideas of preparing your toddler for a new breastfeeding baby worry you? Many moms feel that way.

 If You Will be Tandem Breastfeeding…

-- If you are going to nurse both children together, talk to a lactation specialist as soon as possible.
+* If you are going to nurse both children together, talk to a lactation specialist as soon as possible.
 She can help you with advice on what you need to eat, how you can hold both at once, and why you may decide to feed them one at a time instead.
+Breastfeeding an older child and a baby can be very rewarding.

 You may find that your little one will nurse his own toys while you nurse the baby (some little boys have even been known to “nurse” their toy trucks!)